The round-robin workshop gives you the opportunity to explore four facets in three modules of this fascinating technique.

-As an Intermediate I level weaver, you will have a working knowledge of weaving plain weave, twills and some experience of two-shuttle weaving.
+To get the most out of this course, it will help you to have a good working knowledge of weaving plain weave, twills and some experience of two-shuttle weaving.

-Using honeycomb to think about different techniques brings a new perspective to weaving that a number of students have found refreshing and innovative, helping them to understand the elements of the structure to approach their own weaving in a new light.
+Bring a new perspective to weaving by using honeycomb to think about different techniques.
+Students find this approach refreshing and innovative, helping them to understand the elements of the structure to approach their own weaving in a new light.

 This is a fun and light course with lots of experimentation, happy accidents, and wonderful results!
 Play is definitely encouraged!!